Writing a market research request for proposal (RFP) can seem like a daunting and overwhelming task.

 - Firm C presents one wave of 1,500 online survey completes.

 Can you see how difficult it would be to compare these proposals?

-Allowing flexibility in the choice of methodology produces both pros and cons for your company or organization.
-You can see from the 3 scopes above, making an apples to apples comparison on price and timeline would prove difficult because the scope differs so much.
+As shown from the 3 scopes above, making an apples-to-apples comparison on price and timeline would prove difficult because the scope differs so much.